thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 If needed, this will allow your designer and developer to work on the very same template file and reduce the effort required to transform a static prototype into a working template file.
-The ability to do this is a feature usually called _Natural Templating_.
+The ability to do this is a feature called _Natural Templating_.